 One method of polishing can be done by hand, while the other requires a polishing machine.
 Follow this guide for all you’ll need to know.
 But, remember to leave deeper scratches, and scuffs to the professionals!

 You should your car thoroughly before you begin to polish.
 Rise your car with a hose.
 After this, put some car wash product on a sponge and remove any dirt and grime.
 Finally, rinse off the remaining soap and dry your car with a microfiber cloth.

 Polishing by Hand

-If you decide to polish your car by hand, make sure that you apply a light abrasive polish, using a new sponge.
+If you decide to polish a car by hand then you have come to the right place.
+If you want to know how to polish a car by hand, make sure that you apply a light abrasive polish, using a new sponge.

 Polishing by Machine